Betty-Kamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The file 20-hiago has a script that removes all letters c and C from input The file 21-reverse has a script that reverse its input The file 22-users_and_homes hasa script that displays all users and their home directories, sorted by users
+The file 20-hiago has a script that removes all letters c and C from input The file 21-reverse has a script that reverse its input The file 22-users_and_homes hasa script that displays all users and their home directories, sorted by users The file 1-confused_smiley has a script that displays a confused smiley